Agrim9/MSI_2016-17_OnBoardCode/README.md

 Force use roscore with appropriate ROS_IP and ROS_MASTER_URI.
 No cleanup/etc is required for same, the error is due to some internal SSH kindof error with ROS.

+## SSH on RPi

+Install Raspbian and place empty file named "ssh" (no extensions) in boot directory for sshing to pi.

 ## Deadlines
 - [x] Steer sorted on laptop
 - [ ] Drive on Rpi by 8/12